-Closely related to the discussion on model limits is the decision on how to include Simultaneous Switching Output (SSO) effects.
+Closely related to the discussion on model limits is the decision on how to include simultaneous switching output (SSO) effects (sometimes called simultaneous switching noise).
 SSO effects can be included explicitly in a model by measuring the I-V and edge rate characteristics under SSO conditions.
 For example, a buffer's I-V characteristic can be measured with all the adjacent buffers turned on and sinking current, or the buffer's edge rate may be measured while adjacent buffers are also switching.
 Alternatively, a model that represents a single buffer in isolation may be created, then several buffers may be connected to a common power or ground rail via the [Pin Mapping] keyword.
-The former method (including SSO effects in the I-V and V-T tables) has the advantage that the resulting model is straight forward to verify and less dependent on any particular simulator's capability.
-Note however, the [Pin Mapping] keyword method does give the user the ability to perform explicit ground bounce simulations and devise specific 'what if' scenarios.
+The former method (including SSO effects in the I-V and V-T tables) has the advantage that the resulting model is straightforward to verify and less dependent on any particular simulator's capability.
+Note however, the [Pin Mapping] keyword method also adds data to enable explicit ground bounce simulations and devise specific 'what if' scenarios.